discordjs/guide/guide/interactions/replying-to-slash-commands.md

 Congratulations! 🎉

-You now have 3 working Slash Commands.
+You now have 3 working slash commands.
 Go ahead and try out `/server` and `/user` as well.

 Your `/server` should look like this: